False Dmitry I: Russian throne

+Invasion of Russia

+In October 1604, Dmitry crossed the Desna, a river which at the time formed part of the border between Russia and Poland-Lithuania, marking the start of his invasion.
 Dmitry, having gained the full support of the Polish Commonwealth, formed a small army of approximately 3,500 soldiers from various private Polish and Lithuanian forces.
-With his men he advanced on Russia in March 1605.
 Boris's many enemies, including the southern Cossacks, joined Dmitry's army on the long march to Moscow.
 These combined forces fought two engagements with reluctant Russian soldiers.
 Winning the first, they captured Chernigov (modern Chernihiv), Putivl (Putyvl), Sevsk, and Kursk, but they badly lost the second battle.
-Their cause was only saved by the news of the sudden death of Boris Godunov on 13 April 1605.
+Despite these successes, the true turning point in the war was the sudden death of Tsar Boris.

-The death of the unpopular tsar swept away the last impediment to Dmitry; the victorious Russian troops defected to his side, and others swelled the Polish ranks as they marched on.
-On 1 June, the disaffected boyars of Moscow staged a palace coup and imprisoned the newly crowned tsar Feodor II (son of Boris Godunov) and his mother Maria Skuratova-Belskaya, the widow of Boris Godunov.
+Afterwards, Boris's son Feodor was crowned Tsar, but since he was just sixteen, he was "unable to retain the loyalty of even the passive acceptance of the Russian elite for very long", and on 1 June, the disaffected boyars of Moscow staged a palace coup and imprisoned him along with all members of the Godunov clan.
+On the same day the boyar council declared Tsar Feodor deposed and proclaimed its support for Tsar Dmitry.

 On 20 June, Dmitry made his triumphal entry into Moscow with 8,000 Cossacks and Poles (according to Isaac Massa), and on 21 July a new Muscovite Patriarch of his own choosing, the Greek Ignatius of Moscow, crowned him as tsar.